-Walking, cycling, using transit and carpooling - all of these methods of transportation can help you save money, get active and improve our local environment.
-The City of Kelowna is committed to making active transportation an accessible option for everyone by improving the safety and quality of current modes.
+Kelowna residents are On the Move in many different ways - walking, cycling, using transit and carpooling - all of these methods of transportation can help you save money, get active and improve our local environment.
+The City of Kelowna is committed to making these modes accessible for everyone by improving the safety and quality of our networks.
 Together, we can reduce the number of single-occupancy vehicles on the road and lower greenhouse gas emissions.

 Kelowna On the Move is a 20-year transportation planning initiative now underway.
 Part 1 will occur in the fall of 2014 and will focus on pedestrians and cyclists.
 You can help us decide where investments are made to improve and expand our walking and cycling networks and programs.
 So, check out the website.
 Part 2 will focus on the future road network and will begin in 2015.

 Our network of walking and cycling routes is growing each year, you can also view our 2030 Active Transportation Map to see what projects are currently proposed for the future.

 Why is this important?
 Traditional transportation strategies addressed traffic and infrastructure concerns by constructing more roads.
 It’s been recognized that this strategy offers only short-term success as population growth and demand for roads increase at an exponential rate.
 Local, provincial and federal funding is limited and unable to support the future demand for transportation infrastructure.
 This affects us as residents as we bear the costs to maintain and build infrastructure, and the negative environmental and social impacts.